 Here is a video that shows more.

 Kids grieve differently from adults.
 They cannot grieve alone.
 Often, people who have suffered the death of a parent show increased delinquency in adolescence, suicidal ideation, and preoccupation with issues of loss – compared to children from intact families or from families where parents have divorced (Berlinksy, E. & Biller, H.).
 In a survey of 300 incarcerated teens, 96% indicated that someone significant in their lives had died (Columbia University 2005).
-Most disturbingly, 85% of all prisoners on death row experienced the death of a parent during their childhood (Virginia Simpson, PhD).
 They are telling us that this pain is real, and it does not go away on its own.

 In order to overcome the pitfalls of unresolved childhood bereavement, young people need an age-appropriate venue in which to work out what is happening within themselves and within their families as a result of the death of their loved one.
 Children are magical thinkers and often blame themselves for the death – they say things like, “If only I’d gotten better grades, my dad wouldn’t have had that heart attack.”
 As adults, we can’t talk them out of it – but in a safe and supportive environment with kids their own age, going through the same thing, they can start to face those irrational & destructive beliefs they have created and start to heal.